camarman/linux-command-line/README.md

 ### UEFI Firmware Settings

+> :exclamation: Learn the key-binding that opens the UEFI Firmware Settings

 Adjust these settings accordingly;

-    Boot Mode = [UEFI]
+    Boot Mode     [UEFI]
-    Fast Boot = [Disabled]
+    Fast Boot     [Disabled]
-    Secure Boot = [Disabled] (For Nvidia drivers.
-It might be different for AMD).
+    Secure Boot   [Disabled]
-    USB Boot = [Enabled] (if it's given as an option)
+    USB Boot      [Enabled]

-> :exclamation Learn the key-binding that opens the UEFI Firmware Settings

-> Note: Disabling the secure boot is optional.
-However, it's kind of complicated to run Linux distributions, where secure boot is enabled.
+> Disabling the secure boot is optional.
+However, it's kind of complicated to maintain Linux distributions, where secure boot is enabled.
+The situation might be different for AMD.

 ### Fedora Media Writer (FMW)

 1) Select the **Image Source** as *Download automatically*
-2) Select the **Fedora Release** and adjust the **Writing Options**
+2) Select the **Fedora Release** and adjust the **Write Options**

->:exclamation: Do not select "Delete download after writing" in FMW-Write Options:exclamation:
+>:exclamation: Do not select "Delete download after writing" in FMW - Write Options:exclamation:

 ## Installation

 ### Booting

 1) Reboot
-2) Adjust the Boot Option Priorities (EFI order) from the UEFI Firmware Settings
+2) Adjust the **Boot Option Priorities** (EFI order) from the UEFI Firmware Settings
 3) Select *Test this media & start Fedora ...*

 ### Live USB - Adjusting Partitions